PDFs by language

 There are many other names for this condition, including aggregate adenosis, tumoral adenosis, or adenosis tumor.
 Even though some of these terms contain the term tumor, adenosis is not breast cancer.

-Sclerosing adenosis is a special type of adenosis in which the enlarged lobules are distorted by scar-like fibrous tissue.
+Sclerosing adenosis is a special type of adenosis in which the enlarged lobules are distorted by scar-like tissue.
 This type may cause breast pain.